Propsowicz/hackathon-api-2/README.md

 ## Project

-Task choosen by our team was to create web application to colect and compare statistics of football players.
+The task choosen by our team was to create web application to collect and compare statistics of football players.

-Setup of our team forced us to create two ReatAPI backends and work in microservices architecture.
+The setup of our team forced us to create two RestAPI backends and work in the microservices architecture.

 Frontend was created in TSReact.
 Backends was created in NestJS [user managment] and Python [data managment].

 ## Primary Plan

-The plan was to create webapp when user can find a football player profile, check his statisctics, analyze data and, finally, compare him to another player.
+The plan was to create a web application in which the user would be able to find a player's profile, check his statistics, analyze the data, and finally compare him with another player.

-User should be able to create account, manage it and pin up his favourites players.
-There were also a plan to create subscription model of using application,
+The user should be able to create an account, manage it and pin their favorite players.
+It was also planned to create a subscription model for using the application,

-and transfer userdata between backends via JWT.
+and transfer user data between backends via JWT.

 ## My role

-My job was to create Python backend.
-I created backend in Django (DRF).
+My task was to create a backend in Python.
+I used the Django (DRF) framework.
 Database was SQlite3.
-Backend's endpoint was doployed on cloud service (render.com).
+The backend endpoint was deployed to the cloud service (render.com).

-The data was randomly created by simple script contained in my backend.
+The data was randomly created by simple script included in my backend.

-My work was not only to colect data, but also made some analyze with it, and, eventually, send it to frontend.
+My job was not only to colect data, but also to analyze it and finally send it to the frontend.

-I was able to analyze data with numpy and pandas libraries.
+I was able to analyze data using numpy and pandas libraries.

 ## Technologies (used by me)